thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 **Knex.js** is a SQL query builder for PostgreSQL and other relational database systems.
 In other words, Knex.js provides an JavaScript API sending SQL commands to a PostgreSQL server.

-It helps to avoid bugs in SQL statements, and prevents against certain kinds of security vulnerabilities.
-In theory, it also allows you to switch databases without changing all of your code to query data.
-Knex provides an interface to a handful of different relational databases other than PostgreSQL, such as MySQL, Oracle, sqlite, and others.

 ```shell
 cd movies
 npm init